Vitals

 Process highlights

-Skepticism towards the accuracy of the measurements even though the technology is clinically proven
+Skepticism towards the credibility of the measurements even though the technology is clinically proven

 Competitive analysis